 For those on the day hike, you will have time to meet the ridiculously friendly locals, perhaps singing a song by one of the many fireside gatherings along the river, or sipping a cocktail at one of the many friendly guest houses.
 Bukit Lawang isn’t just about doing.
 It is a place where locals meld with travelers.
 This is not a tour bus destination, and we will be one of the very few small groups that come here every year.
 You will have an opportunity to slow down and blend in, really absorbing the fantastic and welcoming Indonesian culture and people.

-We encourage you to get pulled in to a fireside jam, or take a group of locals and westerners up on a drink.
+We encourage you to get pulled in to a fireside jam, or take a group of locals and western travelers (who have probably been on the road for months) up on a drink.
 In fact, you will find it hard to walk down the street without being invited in to one of the many gatherings that spontaneously evolve in the cafes and along the riverside in this very special village.
 Tonight those of us who are doing the day trek will have dinner at a charming local restaurant and will have time after to sing popular songs with the locals and backpackers or just enjoy the serenity of your jungle hideaway.

 Tubing Adventure & Cultural Experience

-In the morning, those of us who did the day hike will enjoy a day of discovery around the region.
-We will start with a Becak ride (a motorcycle rickshaw taxi) to a tofu making shop, a palm sugar distillery, and a school where we will have lunch and donate supplies.
-After lunch we will stop at a rice field for photo opportunities and then back to the river front for rest and relaxation.
+Those of us who did the day hike will enjoy a day of discovery around the region.
+We will start with a Becak ride (a motorcycle rickshaw taxi) to a tofu making shop, a palm sugar distillery, and an orphanage/ School where we will have lunch, hear a story from the inspiring founders, donate supplies and then head back to the river front for rest and relaxation.

 For those who are on the two day jungle trek, your morning will be spent on a fun filled 1 hour rafting ride back to town where you will have the day free to clean up and rest, going through your stunning images of orangutans, Thomas Leaf, and macaw monkeys.
 You may even have a chance to encounter a 4-foot-long monitor lizard!
 We will then all come together for a great dinner at Bukit Eco Lodge, a marvel of bamboo architecture.
 If you have the energy, join us for a fireside gathering with locals and learn some of their jungle games and sing songs!